OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/ExcessiveAgency.md

 2. Excessive Functionality: An LLM plugin with open-ended functionality fails to properly filter the input instructions for commands outside what's necessary for the intended operation of the application.
 E.g., a plugin to run one specific shell command fails to properly prevent other shell commands from being executed.
 3. Excessive Permissions: An LLM plugin has permissions on other systems that are not needed for the intended operation of the application.
 E.g., a plugin intended to read data connects to a database server using an identity that not only has SELECT permissions, but also UPDATE, INSERT and DELETE permissions.
 4. Excessive Permissions: An LLM plugin that is designed to perform operations on behalf of a user accesses downstream systems with a generic high-privileged identity.
 E.g., a plugin to read the current user's document store connects to the document repository with a generic user account that has access to all users' files.
-5. Excessive Autonomy: An LLM-based application or plugin fails to independently verify and approve high-impact actions with a human operator.
-E.g., a plugin that allows a user's documents to be deleted will perform deletions without any confirmation from the user.
+5. Excessive Autonomy: An LLM-based application or plugin fails to independently verify and approve high-impact actions.
+E.g., a plugin that allows a user's documents to be deleted performs deletions without any confirmation from the user.

 **How to Prevent:**